Joint Degree Program in Law and East Asian Languages and Cultures

 Growing interdependence with East Asia, particularly with China, provides a need for lawyers versed in culture and language.
 A joint degree in Law and East Asian Languages and Cultures opens many doors for its recipients.
 One can find opportunities in international trade and finance, immigration law, and other related fields, as well as a greater ability to work with clients from various backgrounds.

 Joint J.D./M.A. students are eligible and strongly encouraged to apply for a Foreign Language and Area Studies (FLAS) fellowship through the Center for East Asian Studies.
 FLAS fellowships include:

 - Summer award - up to $5,000 for tuition and a stipend of $2,500 for living expenses for summer language study equivalent to 1 full year of language study

-- Academic Year award - full KU tuition and a $15,000 stipend for living expenses for academic year study that includes 2 semesters of language and 6 credits or more of East Asian culture courses.
+- Academic Year award - up to $18,000 for tuition and a stipend of $15,000 for living expenses for academic year study that includes 2 semesters of language and 6 credits or more of East Asian culture courses.

 Admission to Graduate Studies